 Here is a sample of our most recent efforts.

 Easy Eye Sound

-- Found and provided master source recordings for “Son of Rumble” b/w “Whole Lotta Talking” vinyl / digital release on Dan Auerbach’s Easy Eye Sound record label.
+- Found and provided master source recordings for the recent Link Wray "Son of Rumble" and "Vernon's Diamond" digital and vinyl releases on Dan Auerbach's Easy Eye Sound record label.

 - Sourced unreleased photographs for accompanying video and picture sleeve.

 - Technical advisor and archival material provided for the Link Wray segment of the documentary film RUMBLE: The Indians Who Rocked the World.
 This film has won awards at Sundance, HotDocs and the Canadian Screen Awards.

 - Liner notes for the Link Wray EARLY RECORDINGS / GOOD ROCKIN’ TONIGHT compilation CD.

 - Sourced unpublished photographs for the THREE TRACK SHACK inner CD booklet.

 - Sourced an unpublished photo of Link Wray used on THE SWAN SINGLES COLLECTION CD.

 - Sourced an unpublished photo of Link Wray used on the RUMBLE picture sleeve 45 for Sundazed Music’s 2014 Record Store Day release.